hei12011996/sprint-boot-multi-tier-test/api_test_cases.md

     * not save the given parking lot
     * return status code 400 (Bad Request)

-4. Given a ParkingLot: {"parkingLotID": "string", "capacity": "integer(1-100)"} which "capacity" larger than 100
+4. Given a ParkingLot: {"parkingLotId": "string", "capacity": "integer(1-100)"} which "capacity" larger than 100

     When POST to /parkinglots